AI-LastWish/Flight-Itinerary/Readme.md

       + e23e5c7ca6c5   mysql:8           "docker-entrypoint.s…"   27 seconds ago   Up 26 seconds   33060/tcp, 0.0.0.0:3308->3306/tcp   namastecorp-mysql-1
   - Then run `docker exec -it 18ce7687a5a9 /bin/sh`, with `18ce7687a5a9` is the CONTAINER ID of `namastecorp-app` image
   - Run `yarn migration:run`
-4. Boot the server: `yarn dev`
+5. Boot the server: `yarn dev`
-5. Access the REST api on the url `http://localhost:3000` or the port you specified in `.env`
+6. Access the REST api on the url `http://localhost:3000` or the port you specified in `.env`
-6. Import `/postman/namastecorp.postman_collection.json` to Postman to test the APIs
+7. Import `/postman/namastecorp.postman_collection.json` to Postman to test the APIs
+8. Run unit test: `yarn test`

 ## Tools and Technologies Used
 - NodeJS